Arnawutu/CryptoClustering/README.md

-Cryptocurrency Clustering - UW FinTech Bootcamp Challenge, Module 10 This project employs K-Means clustering, an unsupervised learning method, to categorize cryptocurrencies based on their performance.
+Cryptocurrency Clustering - Module - 19
+This project employs K-Means clustering, an unsupervised learning method, to categorize cryptocurrencies based on their performance.
 The aim is to generate recommendations for profitable portfolios.

 Data Sources